 by Paula Fleming

-When we write dialog for non-humans or humans not of our time and place (hereafter collectively called "aliens," for simplicity's sake), we must surmount an additional challenge.
-We want our characters to "sound" alien or foreign, but we also want our readers to understand the dialog without too much work.
+When we write dialogue for non-humans or humans not of our time and place (hereafter collectively called "aliens," for simplicity's sake), we must surmount an additional challenge.
+We want our characters to "sound" alien or foreign, but we also want our readers to understand the dialogue without too much work.

 Bad Examples

-Let's look at some examples of bad SF/fantasy dialog.
-I made these up, but you can have fun and sharpen your "ear" for dialog by finding similar examples.
-You sometimes can find problematic dialog in professionally published work, but you're most likely to find it in e-zines that don't pay their authors.
-If you're in a writers' group, look for problem dialog in the drafts submitted for critique.
-And, of course, take a hard look at the dialog in your own work!
+Let's look at some examples of bad SF/fantasy dialogue.
+I made these up, but you can have fun and sharpen your "ear" for dialogue by finding similar examples.
+You sometimes can find problematic dialogue in professionally published work, but you're most likely to find it in e-zines that don't pay their authors.
+If you're in a writers' group, look for problem dialogue in the drafts submitted for critique.
+And, of course, take a hard look at the dialogue in your own work!

 Kneeling Elk dismounted.
 "I am being honored greeting you," he said in his native tongue.
 "You have been sitting many long time?"
 I was glad I'd lived with his people and had learned the language.